thesis/valkyrie/docs/migrating-heimdall.md

 Switch your kubectl context to the new project:
 `kubectl config use-context gke_thesis-ops-2748_us-central1_thesis-ops`

+Open your VPN connection.
 You should now be able to apply the secrets:
 `kubectl apply -f my-secret-name.yaml`

+Verify that the secrets copied, and look like you expect, by viewing the details, and comparing against the details viewed before exporting.
+Run the same command you ran earlier (but from the current context):
+`kubectl describe secret heimdall-hubot`

 Note: If you're using kubectl version 1.18 or greater, `--export` will no longer be available.
 You can still save the secrets with `-o yaml` but you will have